 The blade was hand forged in a charcoal fire, shaped with files, differentially hardened using traditional water quench yaki-ire, and polished by hand with water stones to reveal an active suguha hamon with a deep turn back.

 The kataki style handle was carved from Sapele wood and finished with several thin layers of fukiurushi to bring out the warmth and grain of the wood.
 The guard was forged from an iron spike salvaged from the sea and shows a wood grain like surface pattern.
 All other fittings were forged from reclaimed copper and given a traditional patina and ibota wax finish.

-Local Nootka Cypress forms the core for the scabbard, and a stone textured surface created with natural urushi lacquer and dried tea leaves gives a rusty iron appearance to the scabbard.
+Local Nootka Cypress forms the core for the scabbard, and a sabi-nuri (rust texture) style stone texture surface created with natural urushi lacquer and dried tea leaves gives a rusty iron appearance to the scabbard.
 A bamboo peg holds all components of the tanto together and allows for disassembly to clean and polish the blade.

 Blade construction is muku with a hira-zukuri profile and iori mune.
 The blade is approximately 9.25″ long, overall length is around 14.5″, and the overall length when sheathed is about 17″.
 Accompanied by a hand stitched reclaimed silk obi storage bag.

 長さ/刃長 Nagasa: 7 sun 7 bu 6 rin (235mm)